J-CF-Leung/Study_Vault/Physics/Theoretical physics/Groups in physics.md

 - The corresponding Lie algebra representation $d(X)$ is then _antihermitian_ for all $X \in L(G)$
 - If all $D(g)$ are also real, then it is _orthogonal_

+>[!
+Theorem]
+>All representations of a finite or compact group are equivalent to a unitary representation
 ### Mashke's Theorem
 - A _finite dimensional_, _unitary representation_ is either _irreducible_, or _totally reducible_
 - Proof: